 “Listen,” she said, “the last thing I’m looking for tonight is a daddy.”

-“Ah… I understand the bridge now.”
+“Ah.
+Okay, I understand the bridge now.”

 “It’s fine.
 I’m fine.
 I’ve been over him a long time.
-I moved on weeks ago, and I guarantee you he’ll be calling me before the year is up.
-What do you want to bet?
+I moved on weeks ago, and I guarantee you he’ll be calling me before the year is up, what do you want to bet?
 Do you mind if I smoke?”

 I did, but I didn’t want to seem like an uncool dad.
 “No, go right ahead.”